I learnt about the power of unripe persimmons to battle parasites from Heinerman's Encyclopedia of Healing Juices.

-When I found out I had intestinal parasites a couple of months ago, I turned to my juicing bible for support.
-It turns out UNripen persimmons have been incredibly effective in various parts of Africa for getting rid of intestinal parasites.
+When I found out I had intestinal parasites a couple of months ago, I turned to this juicing bible for support.
+It turns out un-ripe persimmons have been incredibly effective in various parts of Africa for getting rid of intestinal parasites.
 The nasty taste is apparently as repelling to parasites as it is to us!
-I recently did a parasite cleanse and found this juice INCREDIBLE.
+I recently did a parasite cleanse and found this juice incredible.
 I can personally attest to it's effectiveness.

-For those of you not familiar with persimmons, they are an interesting fruit native to Japan and China.
-In the U.S, the Hachiya persimmon is grown in California, and they have a short season from about October to January.
-Persimmons range in colour from light yellow-orange to dark red-orange depending on the species and variety.
-However, the most commonly consumed persimmons look like a deep orange-coloured tomato.
+Native to Japan and China, persimmons range in color from light yellow-orange to dark red-orange depending on the species and variety.
+However, the most commonly consumed persimmons look like a deep orange-colored tomato.
 When ripe, they have a waxy thin skin and a thick pulp-like jelly.

-The Hachiya persimmons are edible in their crisp firm state, but the high tannin content gives them a chalky, astringent, bitter taste.
-The tannin levels reduce as the fruit matures and the flavour sweetens when allowed to ripen after harvest.
+Grown in California, Hachiya persimmons are edible in their crisp firm state, but the high tannin content gives them a chalky, astringent, bitter taste.
+The tannin levels reduce as the fruit matures and the flavor sweetens when allowed to ripen after harvest.

-Persimmons contain valuable Vitamin A, C, K, as well as calcium, iron, magnesium, potassium, phosphorus, and sodium.
-Unripe persimmons also contain naturally occuring flouride, which makes it a wonderful natural dental aid.
+Persimmons contain vitamin A, C, K, as well as calcium, iron, magnesium, potassium, phosphorus, and sodium.
+Unripe persimmons also contain naturally occurring fluoride, making them a wonderful natural dental aid.
 In Africa, the unripe fruit is cut in half and rubbed on the gums to prevent gingivitis and correct pyorrhea.
-It also helps clear up cold sores and canker sores, and blisters on the mouth.
+The unripe fruit also helps clear up cold sores and canker sores, and blisters on the mouth.

 Unripe persimmon juice is also a very powerful topical solution for minor cuts, bleeding gums, and to prevent the worsening of varicose veins.
 Simply dab the juice onto the skin with a cotton pad.